"Before there was an Environmental Protection Agency, before there was an Earth Day, before Rachel Carson wrote Silent Spring, there was Donora."

 In 1950, a 21-year-old German man named Guenter Kunert took pen to paper and wrote a poem about the 1948 Smog titled, "The Song of a Small Town."
 For him, what took place in Donora in 1948 paralleled his struggles of surviving WWII as a young German-Jew whose relatives were exterminated in concentration camps, and what was taking shape politically in Berlin at that time.
-Later, this poem was translated by Penn State University languages professor Dr. Manfred Keune and presented to the Donora Historical Society, and Guenter Kunert would go on to become one of Germany's greatest contemporary writers.
+Later, Guenter Kunert would go on to become one of Germany's greatest contemporary writers, and this poem would be translated by Penn State University languages professor Dr. Manfred Keune and presented to the Donora Historical Society.
 In 2013, as part of a Cal U of PA Honors English class titled "Digital Storytelling" that was also sponsored by the Heinz History Center in Pittsburgh, two freshman students (Corrine Dowlin and Rachael Fawley) used Kunert's poem and combined it with some of their own poetic flair for their video project.
 Click on their YouTube video titled "A Town Called Donora: A Digital Story" to view.
 This is as good of an example of what took place on that October weekend in 1948.

 Learn more about the 1948 Smog first hand by visiting the Smog Museum.

-Click on our site's Merchandise tab to see some of the environmental books and DVD's being sold by the Society.
+Click on our site's Merchandise tab to see some of the environmental books (including When Smoke Ran Like Water) and DVD's being sold by the Society.